bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

 applications locally), and I only test a few high-level functions, so I don't have to constantly update my tests for changes in API or function names (which I find myself doing often when I write unit tests too early).
-They also serve to familiarize me with the services or tooling I will be depending on.
+They also serve to familiarise me with the services or tooling I will be depending on.

 For the integration environment, the only real dependencies are Docker and a Postgres database.
-The former I just assume is already running, and the latter I set up using [RTrade's centralized test environment repository](https://github.com/RTradeLtd/testenv/tree/master) (which I made) - this repository is typically included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in RTrade projects.
+The former I just assume is already running, and the latter I set up using [RTrade's centralised test environment repository](https://github.com/RTradeLtd/testenv/tree/master) (which I made) - this repository is typically included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in RTrade projects.